Car

 New for 2026: CPR and AED questions

 DVSA announced on 13 August 2025 that car and motorcycle theory tests would include new questions about cardiopulmonary resuscitation (CPR) and — for the first time — public-access defibrillators (AEDs).
-Candidates were told to start preparing from autumn 2025; the questions began appearing in tests from 2026.
+Candidates were told to start preparing from autumn 2025; the questions began appearing in tests in 2026.
 No additional cost, no extra test time, no change to the pass mark.

 The key principle to memorise: ADAS is an aid, not a substitute.
 The driver remains legally and practically responsible for the vehicle at all times — even when adaptive cruise is engaged or lane keep is steering.
 Questions that test "who is responsible if the system fails" almost always have the same answer: the driver.